nightness/TalkTown/README.md

 export const iosClientId = '[IOS CLIENT ID]';
 export const webClientId = '[WEB CLIENT ID]';
 ```
+7. Add your firebase config to the src/webrtc/Room.html file.

-7. From the CLI, in the project folder, type `firebase init` and setup hosting (This entire setup is optional if you just want to run locally)
+8. From the CLI, in the project folder, type `firebase init` and setup hosting (This entire setup is optional if you just want to run locally)

 ## Startup